mchl16/chess-cs-2022/README.md

 # C# chess client

 As the name suggests (or not?), this is a C# implementation of chess.
-It supports rules likes castling, en passant etc. The default client is a modest CLI, however, it can be expanded to support
+It supports rules likes castling, en passant etc. The default client is a modest CLI, however, it can be expanded to support a GUI (but I'd rather do sth more ambitious).

 # Build